 The title of the play refers to an 1804 poem by William Blake (about Jesus' supposed sojourn to England), which later became a hymn that is beloved in England, according to a helpful note in the Playbill.
 Read Playbill.com's recent special feature, A Guide to Jerusalem's Cultural Allusions and Iconic References.

 Jerusalem opened at the Royal Court Theatre in July 2009 with critics praising Butterworth for his darkly comic ode to a disappearing way of life — or the disappearing larger-than-life characters — in provincial England.
 The play, which has a running time of three hours, is set on April 23, St. George's Day, once a major holiday in England.

+The production played an extended sold-out run at the Royal Court before moving to the Apollo Theatre in the West End in January 2010, where critics again embraced it.
 When it first appeared, Butterworth writes in a note in his script, the play "was described as a State of the Nation piece, which is odd because I have absolutely no idea what the State of the Nation might be."

 He added, "I live on a farm in the middle of nowhere.
 I don't read the newspaper, or go to London much.
 Although the play is set in England, on an English saint's day, I guess I was really trying to write something about the passing of time.
 About how we move on.
 But to be honest, I wrote whatever gave me goose-bumps.
 I figured if I got goose-bumps writing it, then maybe the audience might get goose-bumps."

 Jerusalem is set in 2011, in a clearing in the woods, in Flintock, Wiltshire, England.
 At the back of the clearing stands an old 40-foot mobile home.
 This is the home of the broken, hard-drinking central character, Johhny "Rooster" Byron, whose supply of drugs, tall tales, booze and rock music draws young people to him.